eas342/tshirt/docs/installation.rst

 Dependencies
 ~~~~~~~~~~~~~~~~~~~~
-Another option is to manually install dependencies (beta)
+If you do not wish to use the :code:`anaconda` environment, another option is to manually install dependencies (beta).

 - ``astropy``, ``numpy``
 - ``photutils`` - needed for photometric extraction on images